 - 2020: $285,000

-8. Invest in a Business Building
+7. Invest in a Business Building

-If you’re currently renting your business property from a third party, consider buying a building to house your business.
 Business buildings are a great tax shelter because you can deduct the expense of the building while the value of the building increases.
 I call this a “phantom expense”—you’re deducting depreciation related to the building that doesn’t exist, thus lowering taxable income.
-The value of the building is most likely increasing.
+As discussed more in tip 12, if your business is an S-corp, you’ll want to own the building personally and lease it to your business.

 When you purchase a warehouse, an office building, or a residential rental property, you may consider performing a cost segregation analysis.
-Cost segregation analyses are detailed studies into how much building parts and fixtures cost.
+Cost segregation analyses are detailed studies of how much building parts and fixtures cost.
 They are usually done by a trained professional, like an engineer, appraiser, or contractor.

 During the study, the parts of the building that make it up will be looked at and given a depreciable life of five, seven, or fifteen years.
 This can be a great way to save money on taxes, take advantage of the extra depreciation deduction, and get more cash.

-9. Deduct Fixed Assets Using Bonus Depreciation or Section 179
+8. Deduct Fixed Assets Using Bonus Depreciation or Section 179

 Bonus depreciation and section 179 expense are both rules that allow you to currently deduct the entire cost of fixed asset purchases, instead of depreciating them over a period of years.
-Prior to 2023, bonus depreciation was allowed on 100% of the cost of qualifying purchases, making section 179 mostly unnecessary.
+Before 2023, bonus depreciation was allowed on 100% of the cost of qualifying purchases, making section 179 mostly unnecessary.

-10. Screen Job Candidates for the Work Opportunity Tax Credit
+9. Screen Job Candidates for the Work Opportunity Tax Credit

 - Veterans